Community Gardening and Agroforestry Facilitator

 Required Language Skills

 There are a few internet cafes in some of the larger towns, but access is slow, patchy and depends on unreliable electricity.
 There is internet access at the Peace Corps office near the capital, and in the transit houses on either side of the country.
-Communication between staff and Volunteers, as well as among Volunteers, is mainly by phone and text (you will receive a cell phone on arrival).
+Communication between staff and Volunteers, as well as among Volunteers, is mainly by phone and text (you will receive a cell phone on arrival and will be able to call or text other Volunteers or staff without charge).

 The Gambia is a small country.
 Contact between staff and Volunteers is high and this is well appreciated by the Volunteer community.

 The Gambia has some restrictive laws that target certain sexual acts.
-Volunteers will need to be mindful of cultural norms and country-specific laws, and use their best judgment to determine how to approach topics related to sexual orientation and gender identity in their communities and the country as a whole.
-Staff and currently serving Volunteers will address this topic during Pre-Service Training, and identify support mechanisms available for incoming trainees and Volunteers throughout service.
+Volunteers will need to be mindful of cultural norms and country-specific laws, and use their best judgment to determine how to approach topics related to sexual orientation and gender identity in their communities and the host country at large.
+Staff and currently serving Volunteers will address this topic during Pre-Service Training, and identify support mechanisms for incoming trainees and throughout a Volunteer’s service.

 Learn more about the Volunteer experience in The Gambia: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.